 Try to focus on foods that will fill you up without filling you out, such as raw vegetables, air-popped popcorn, and fruit.

 Alfalfa and garlic are two foods that probably shouldn’t be on your dinner plate if you have lupus.
-The alfalfa sprouts contain an amino acid called L-canavanine, and garlic contains allicin, ajoene, and thiosulfinates, which can send your immune system into overdrive and flare up your lupus symptoms.
+Alfalfa sprouts contain an amino acid called L-canavanine.
+Garlic contains allicin, ajoene, and thiosulfinates, which can send your immune system into overdrive and flare up your lupus symptoms.

 People who’ve eaten alfalfa have reacted with muscle pain and fatigue, and their doctors have noted changes on their blood test results.